Pelvic Inflammatory Disease

 PID is caused by bacteria entering the reproductive organs through the cervix.
 When the cervix is infected, bacteria from the vagina can more easily get into and infect the uterus and fallopian tubes.

-You may be more likely to get PID if you:
+You're more likely to get PID if you:

 What are the symptoms?

 As the infection spreads, the most common symptom is pain in the lower belly.
 The pain has been described as crampy or as a dull and constant ache.
-It may be worse during sex, bowel movements, or when you urinate.
+It may be worse during sex, during bowel movements, or when you urinate.
 Some women also have a fever.